Troubleshooting: Custom Server Won’t Provision and is Stuck at 10%.

 If you’re on the developer plan you’ll have the option to choose between Percona and MariaDB for your database.

-Percona is based off the new MySQL 8.
-It has removed query caching (which was deprecated in 5.7 but was still available), and it has more advanced aspects for things like storing and managing json as a storage format.
-It will likely use more RAM than MariaDB.
+Percona is a drop-in replacement for MySQL and includes security, availability, and availability features that are only available in enterprise MySQL.
+It has removed query caching, and it has more advanced aspects for things like storing and managing JSON as a storage format.

 Both are excellent options.